Taxonomy of coupled minimal models from finite groups

 We thank Connor Behan, Junchen Rong and Andy Stergiou for useful discussions.
 AA further thanks Andreia Gon\c{c}alves for continued inspiration.
 AA and NS are funded by the European Union (ERC, FUNBOOTS, project number 101043588, PI Miguel Paulos).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.

 \onecolumngrid

 The goal of this appendix is to summarize how to obtain the logarithmically divergent part of integrals of the type

-when $m\to\infty$, that is, when exactly marginal operators are exchanged in the OPE.
+when $m\to\infty$, that is, when operators approaching marginality are exchanged in the OPE.
 Such integrals have already been explored in several previous works \cite{Behan:2025ydd,Behan:2017emf,Komargodski:2016auf}.
 One may worry that the $m\to\infty$ limit is radically different from the $m=\infty$ theory, i.e. the limit and the integral don't commute.
-To make sure that no such problem arises, we independently computed those divergences numerically and found that \textit{for the theories we consider} (see \cite{Behan:2025ydd} for a case where this is not true), the limit and the integral indeed commute.\\ We integrate over a finite volume $V$, which serves as an IR regulator, to not take into account contributions coming from operators approaching $O_I$.
-The main idea to compute (\ref{eq:div}) analytically is to explicitly remove divergences coming from the correlator when $O_J$, $O_K$ and $O_L$ come close to each other, i.e. when relevant or marginal operator are exchanged.
-While in some cases \cite{Komargodski:2016auf} this is sufficient, in our case we have to be particularly careful: when marginal operators are exchanged in only one or two channels, naively removing a divergence in one channel creates new divergences in other channels.
-This is because, formally, we can only expand the correlator when $0,x,y$ come close to each other for a finite radius of convergence.
-We can divide the integration region in three parts:
+To make sure that no such problem arises, we independently computed those divergences numerically and found that \textit{for the theories we consider} (see \cite{Behan:2025ydd} for a case where this is not true), we are allowed to commute integration and limit.\\ We integrate over a finite volume $V$, which serves as an IR regulator, such that we don't capture contributions coming from operators approaching $O_I$.
+By rescaling $x\to x/|y|$ and $y\to y/|y|$, we can explicitly extract the $\log$ divergence:

-Then one should integrate over $\mathcal{R}_{JK}$ by removing divergences as $x\to0$, integrate over $\mathcal{R}_{KL}$ by removing divergences as $x\to y$ and integrate over $\mathcal{R}_{JL}$ by removing divergences as $y\to 0$.
-If done properly, all such integrals are convergent.
-By rescaling one the variables with respect to the other, one of the two integrals is trivial to and yields a factor of $2\pi$.
-The remaining integral is more involved.\\
+The right hand side of (\ref{eq:inttemp}) still contains divergences coming from the exchange of relevant and marginal operator between $O_J$, $O_K$ and $O_L$.
+We should remove them explicitly, then integrate:

-Let us exemplify this by doing the summarizing the computation for $N=4$.
+Let us exemplify this by doing the computation for the $N=4$ case.
 In the limit $m\to\infty$, the correlators take a simple form:

-The $i$ indices should not be summed.
+and the $i$ indices should not be summed.
 Correlations functions involving different $\eps_i$ are pure powers, thus producing no finite contribution to $c^I_{JKL}$.
-The divergences in the $JK$ channel are
+The regulated correlators are obtained by removing the divergences from the $x\to 0$, $x\to 1$ and $x\to\infty$ limits: